Bob Krueger: Politics

 In the general election, Krueger defeated Republican Doug Harlan of San Antonio, who had run a surprisingly close race against longtime incumbent Democrat O.C.
 Fisher in 1972 despite spending almost no money.
 Krueger won by an even closer margin despite setting a record for spending in a congressional race at the time.
 Meanwhile, Harlan, as he had two years before, campaigned on a shoestring.

 Coincidentally, Harlan like Krueger had obtained a master's degree from Duke University.
 He then received a law degree from the University of Texas School of Law and became heavily involved in Republican Party consulting work.

-Krueger was part of the large "Watergate Class" of 1974, many of whom were Democrats who owed their election to the scandal that brought the resignation of President Richard Nixon three months before the election.
+Krueger was part of the large "Watergate Class" of 1974, many of whom were Democrats elected in the wake of the scandal that brought the resignation of President Richard Nixon three months before the election.
 Krueger was reelected for a second House term in 1976 along with the election of Jimmy Carter as president.
 Krueger challenged incumbent Republican John Tower in 1978 for a U.S. Senate seat from Texas, but Krueger narrowly lost the contest by 0.3%.

 In 1984, he ran again for the U.S. Senate.
 Tower decided to retire but Krueger lost in the Democratic primary, caught in the middle between the more liberal State Senator Lloyd Doggett and the more conservative U.S. Representative Kent Hance.
 In 2010, Krueger's campaign was named by the Houston Chronicle as the ninth-worst in Texas' modern political history, saying: "Caught in the middle, Krueger seemed like a bland centrist facing a fiery liberal and a folksy conservative.
 He ended up finishing third, out of the runoff and out of luck."
 From 1985 to 1989, he also wrote a regular column on a broad range of public affairs issues, which was carried in newspapers in San Antonio, Dallas, Houston, and Corpus Christi, Texas.